scality/Zenko/docs/Operation-Architecture/Zenko_Architecture/Zenko_Service_Stack.rst

 Local storage

-For locally attached storage, S3 data is used on an external NFS mount point.
+For locally attached storage, S3 data is the default local storage that can be backed by an external NFS mount point.

 Local RING / sproxyd